Daniel Morgan (bushranger): First conviction

-In June 1860 Morgan was granted a ticket-of-leave for the Yackandandah district (south of Albury).
-Morgan later claimed that he had gone to Yackandandah “where he asked a man for a job, which was refused him on account of his having been at Pentridge, and that he then determined never again to ask for employment”.
-After failing to report to the authorities Morgan was proclaimed to be a “prisoner of the Crown illegally at large”.
-Almost immediately upon his release Morgan “entered upon a continual course of crime”.
-Identified as “Jack-down-the-River” (appropriate to his ‘prisoner illegally at large’ status) he visited a pastoral run in the Murray District belonging to Dr. J. P. Rowe (from which the doctor was absent) and stole a gold watch.
-From there he proceeded to Evans’ ‘Whitfield’ station (in the upper King River valley 25 miles south of Wangaratta) where he stole a horse.
-After that ‘Jack’ stole a saddle and another horse from the Bond’s ‘Upotipotpon’ station.
-From there he went to 'Mount Typo' station (Messrs.
-Warren and Oke) where he "obtained shelter for the night".
-In the morning after the men had departed to round up stray cattle Morgan helped himself to as much provisions and blankets he could carry.
-The squatters Evan Evans and Edmund Bond and a group of men set out in pursuit and “at last discovered the gentleman camped at the base of a steep range”.
-Morgan managed to escape up the slope “where the pursuers were unable to follow with their horses”, but not before Bond “succeeded in getting a shot at him”, wounding him in his upper left arm.
+In June 1860, Morgan was granted a ticket-of-leave for the Yackandandah district, where he later claimed to have unsuccessfully tried to seek employment.
+Unable to find a job on account of his detention at Pentridge, Morgan turned to crime.
+After he failed to report to the authorities and was subsequently declared a fugitive, Morgan visited a pastoral run in the Murray district belonging to Dr. J. P. Rowe, who was absent, and stole a gold watch.

+Morgan proceeded to Whitfield station and stole a horse, then stole a saddle and another horse from Demgamero (aka Bongamero) station.
+From there he went to Mount Typo station and "obtained shelter for the night" from the squatters there.
+The morning after, after the squatters had departed to round up stray cattle, Morgan helped himself to as many provisions and blankets he could carry.
+A group of men led by the squatters from Whitfield and Demgamero pursued Morgan and found him camped at the base of a steep range.
+Morgan managed to escape up the slope “where the pursuers were unable to follow with their horses”, but was wounded in his upper left arm by a gunshot.

-During the next few years the outlaw kept a relatively low profile, supposedly engaged in horse and cattle stealing and occasionally engaged as a horse-breaker in the eastern Riverina and western slopes of New South Wales and also north-eastern Victoria.
+During the next few years, Morgan kept a relatively low profile in the eastern Riverina region, supposedly engaging in horse and cattle stealing and occasionally horse breaking.